 I require a 24-hour notice to cancel all sessions.
 Please be sure to contact me if you will not be able to make your scheduled appointment in order to avoid being charged for the session.

 How long do people generally work with a life coach?

 To experience the full effectiveness of a coaching engagement, I suggest clients make an initial three-month commitment.
 At the end of the three months, we will evaluate progress and discuss options for continued coaching.

 Is life coaching confidential?

 Life coaching is a confidential process, and your personal information will always be protected.
 What we discuss will be held in strict confidence and not shared with anyone*.

-*Please note that our discussions are not exempt from legal disclosure if a law has been broken.
-The legal privilege of confidentiality that exists for the clergy, therapists and attorneys is not granted to coaching professionals.
+*Please note that our discussions are not exempt from legal disclosure if a law has been broken or you are a danger to yourself.
+The legal privilege of confidentiality that exists for the clergy, therapists and attorneys is not granted to life coaching professionals.